bapaden/Global-Trajectory-Optimization/README.md

 a) Sampling-based planners
 b) Variational trajectory optimization utilizing nonlinear programming techniques

-Pros/Cons over sampling-based planners: this method handles differential constraints that arise in nonholonomic planning and planning for complex dynamical systems.
+### Pros/Cons over sampling-based planners:
+This method handles differential constraints that arise in nonholonomic planning and planning for complex dynamical systems.
 The reason is that optimal sampling-based planners (such as RRT*) require a steering subroutine in addition to (1)-(4) above which is non-trivial to provide in general.
 The downside is that for holonomic planning, such as simple shortest path queries, RRT* and PRM* achieve better performance in comparable implementations.

-Pros/Cons over variational trajectory optimization: this method is far more robust than nonlinear programming based techniues.
+### Pros/Cons over variational trajectory optimization:
+This method is far more robust than nonlinear programming based techniues.
 It does not require a "good initial guess" and it will not converge to a locally optimal solution.
 The downside is the complexity of this method is exponential with the state space.
 Up to 3 dimensional state spaces are dealt with very well.
 In higher dimensions, some domain knowledge will be required to construct a good heuristic.

-### Documentation
+## Documentation

 A technical paper describing the theoretical aspects of the method can be found here: